drsusmitadas/mesalabs-day4-lab1/content/monday/lab-1.md

 If you got stuck and cannot get your inlist to run, you can find [a functional inlist with all the changes described above here](https://github.com/Mathijs-Vanrespaille/mesa-school-labs/blob/main/content/monday/lab1/completed_inlists/inlist_project4)
 , so you can continue with limited delay.
+Be sure to rename *inlist_project4* to *inlist_project*!
 You will still have to update the parameters and output filenames and directory according to your parameter set though.
 Ask your TA for assistance with that.